Flibbertigibbert/Collecting-data-from-mongo-db-/README.md

 Collecting-data-from-mongo-db-
-Collecting data from  mongo_db and storing it in a dataframe
+Collecting data from  mongo database and storing it in a Comma-Seperated-Values(CSV) File